esciencecenter-digital-skills/SICSS-odissei-machine-learning/docs/best_practice.md

 :::incremental
 - Be patient with data engineering
 - Split data to training, evaluation and test datasets
+- NEVER mix using data:
+  - training data only for training
+  - evaluation data only for evaluation
+  - test data only for test
 - Use common-sense features
 - Borrow features from state-of-art models
 :::